 1. Improper use of Pronoun

-During writing test Such as ACT, every person normally finds a question on ACT English Section.
+During writing tests Such as ACT, every person normally finds a question on ACT English Section.
 A student can find a question in which he or she needs to use the pronoun that suits best in the situation given and give the complete meaning of the sentence.
 However, during the selection of the appropriate pronoun, the writer should check that either they have to use a pronoun for singular or plural.

 2. Bad use of Comma